Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 The Lions in Trafalgar Square

-While the four lions which surround Nelson’s Column in Trafalgar Square aren’t exactly an off the radar attraction in London, they do have a fun little secret which not many people ever seem to notice.
+While the four lions which surround Nelson’s Column in Trafalgar Square aren’t exactly an off-the-radar attraction in London, they do have a fun little secret that not many people ever seem to notice.

 The closer you look at the lions, the more you’ll realise that a few things don’t look quite right, and there’s a pretty interesting story as to why.